Shallot compound butter with garlic and fresh herbs makes the nicest homemade gift for a neighbor or friend. Use it on steaks, chicken and fish!

-The same goes for chicken and fish.
-But add a disc of creamy herb-flavored compound butter and the results are something spectacular.
+Add a disc of creamy herb-flavored compound butter to just about anything and the results are something spectacular.

-This recipe is simple to make and just requires butter at room temperature, some fresh herbs from the garden or grocery and parchment paper or plastic wrap.
+This shallot compound butter recipe is simple to make and just requires butter at room temperature, some fresh herbs from the garden or grocery and parchment paper or plastic wrap.

 Use one stick of butter and mix in whatever you want.
-Mustard, lemon zest, wine, Port, bacon, any kind of fresh herb.
+Mustard, lemon or orange zest, red wine, Port, bacon, any kind of fresh herb.

 You can even make your compound butter sweet by adding sugar and honey or maple syrup and fresh fruit.

-For tonight, our steaks were “Better than a steakhouse dinner!”
+This evening our steaks were “better than a steakhouse dinner!”

 - 1 tablespoons shallots, diced